 Immediately, your nervous system would relax and you would digest those fries better, because you wouldn’t be stressing out over them.

-Better digestion = less bloating, higher energy, better focus, and a balanced weight.
+Better digestion = less bloating, higher energy, higher metabolism, better mood, and better focus.

 Mental stress over food can be way more detrimental than any food itself.